maelstrom-cms/documentation/components/edit-profile.md

     'model' => \App\User::class,

     /*
+     * If your using a custom auth guard, you can define it here.
+     */
+    'guard' => null,

+    /*
-     * If you need to protect this endpoint at route level
+     * If you need to protect this endpoint at route level or anything else
      * you can provide some middleware, which can abort(401) the request.
      */
-    'guard' => 'auth',
+    'middleware' => ['web'],
 ],
 ```